benitomartin/mlops-car-prices/model/README.md

       - Password: the password in `grafana_datasources.yaml`
       - Database: the database in `grafana_datasources.yaml`

 Make sure in Grafana, under Data Sources, that you add PostgreSQL.
-Then create a dashboard/visualization and select PostgreSQL.
+Then click in create a dashboard/visualization and select PostgreSQL.
 The created table shall be visible there.

-Once you create a visualization, save it there and copy the JSON file in the dashboard folder.
+Once you create a visualization, save it there and copy the corresponding JSON file in the dashboard folder.
 If you stop the image (`docker-compose down`) and run again`docker-compose up`, after login in Grafana, you should be able to see the dashboard again.